Create SMS Message

 This option will simply save the message in the drafts area.
 To learn about drafts read our guides located here.

-Finally if you wish to throttle the delivery of a message, you can check the box below:
+Finally, if you wish to throttle the delivery of a message, you can check the box below:

 This will allow you to specify the rate of how many messages should sent per second:

-We will estimate for your the approximate delivery time based on the audience you've selected.
+We will estimate for you the approximate delivery time based on the audience you've selected.
 This option might be useful to avoid messages from flooding your servers as users will open your app or website in response to a remote notification.

 Before you roll out a message to your selected audience, you can always test it first by sending it to one or more test segments: